arjhun/arduino-sf501remote/README.md

-# arduino-sf501remote
+# arduino-sf501remote library
-An Arduino library to control SF501 RF switches by Flamingo (Smartwares.eu) .
+An Arduino library to control SF-501 RF switches by Flamingo (Smartwares.eu) .
 Theoratically you can control 65,536 remotes with each 15 sockets.

-To start using the library include it and create a new Sf501-remote object
+To start using the library include it and create a new Sf501Remote object

 ```c++
 #include <sf501-remote.h>